Reconstruction of $f(R)$ lagrangian from a massive scalar field: Conclusions

 \section{Conclusions}

-$f(R)$ gravity is the most simple modification of general relativity that provides a direct opportunity to produce late-time accelerated expansion, as well as the early time behavior of the Universe.
+$f(R)$ gravity is the most simple modification of GR that provides a direct opportunity to produce late-time accelerated expansion, as well as the early time behavior of the universe.
 In the present case, we consider $f(R)$ gravity with a minimally coupled self-interacting scalar field in the action.
 By using some particular forms of the potential such that the resulting set of Friedmann equations become analytically solvable.
-We study simple power law potentials, combination of power law potentials (general case, and the particular case of quadratic plus quartic case), and an exponential potential, potentials which are extremely well-documented and physically significant for scalar field cosmological scenarios\cite{Peebles:2002gy, Zlatev:1998tr, Steinhardt:1999nw, Ratra:1987rm}.
+We study simple power law potentials, combination of power law potentials (general case, and the particular case of quadratic plus quartic case), and an exponential potential, potentials which are extremely well-documented and physically significant for scalar field cosmological scenarios. \\

-We adopt a reverse engineering approach to study the behavior of $f(R)$ lagrangan that allow simple and viable cosmological dynamics.
+We adopt a reverse engineering approach to study the behavior of $f(R)$ Lagrangan that allow simple and viable cosmological dynamics.
 However, no apriori information regarding the scale factor is assumed to begin with, except the assumption of integrability of the scalar field evolution equation.
-In fact the main motivation behind this assumption is simple mathematical elegance, and used properly, this approach stands true for any physical system that can be written in the form of a classical anharmonic oscillator equation of the form (\ref{gen}).
-Although the work presented here is restricted only for a couple of potentials, this clearly carries more applicability.
+Used properly, this approach stands true for any physical system that can be written in the form of a classical anharmonic oscillator equation of the form of Eq. (\ref{gen}).
+Although the work presented here is restricted only for a few potentials only, this clearly carries more applicability.
+For instance, one may try and generalize the system by adding an additional fluid distribution alongwith the massive scalar field in the system of equations given by Eq. (\ref{SET}), Eq. (\ref{fe1}) and Eq. (\ref{fe2}).
+In such a case the reconstruction scheme goes as described, extracting the scale factor and scalar field from the klein-gordon equation, thereafter using Eq. (\ref{fe2}) for the reconstruction scheme and Eq. (\ref{fe1}) to determine the density of the additional fluid component.
+In this regard we would also like to stress upon the fact that a scalar field itself alongwith a suitable choice of potential can mimic the evolution of a dust ball (see for instance \cite{gonca}). \\